jiangxincode/KaboomZhihu/README.md

     + You can follow all the people who have been followed by some people.
     + You can follow all the people who have followed some topic or question.
 + Add some unit test.
++ Add log system for some information produced on the process of running.

 ## Snapshot